tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 >
 > While all the other leading object storage vendors still charge their customers to retrieve data from storage, Wasabi has made it a point to eliminate all egress fees.
 By getting rid of all these and other hidden charges that are all-too-commonly associated with cloud storage, we’re helping to increase transparency for our customers, while eliminating unpredictable, frustrating, and complex access expenses. ([What Are Egress Charges?](https://wasabi.com/help/glossary-of-terms/egress-charges-definition/))

-In other words, it's easy to get files in, but costly to get files out (e.g., load with a web page request).
+In other words, it's easy to get files in, but costly to get files out (e.g., load files with a web page request).
 I decided to give Wasabi a try.

 *By the way, this post isn't sponsored or in any way influenced by any compensation from Wasabi.
 I have no affiliation with Wasabi whatsoever.*

 Interestingly enough, Wasabi uses the AWS CLI tools, so you use the same AWS CLI parameters to upload media to Wasabi as with S3.
-Also, Wasabi seems to be highly similar to the S3 bucket model with AWS, except that you also have an "[immutability](https://wasabi.com/blog/data-immutability-done-right/)" option, which means you can make it so that you can't accidentally delete all your files.
+Also, Wasabi seems to be highly similar to the S3 bucket model with AWS, except that you also have an "[immutability](https://wasabi.com/blog/data-immutability-done-right/)" option, which means you can make it so that you can't accidentally delete all your files in a bucket.

 At first, I didn't activate immutability, and then like an idiot I was browsing my uploaded files via the Wasabi GUI and I accidentally deleted all my files.
-(I thought I was selecting all files on one page of results, but it turns out the All box selected all files on all pages of results.)
+(I thought I was selecting all files on one page of results, but it turns out the All check box selected all files on *all pages* of results.)
 Anyway, as I had only recently downloaded my files from AWS S3, I had a handy backup.
-After another solid night of uploading 26 GB files (btw, uploading via the command line is much faster than uploading via other methods, especially versus the GUI), all files were back online.
+After another solid night of uploading 30 GB files (btw, uploading via the command line is much faster than uploading via other methods, especially compared with the GUI), all files were back online.
 I then set my folders to immutable, which means if I want to overwrite a file, I can't.
-I just upload the same file with a new name.
+I just upload the same file with a different name.

 Now to the big question.
 Is Wasabi cheaper?
-Totally.
+I think so &mdash; at least it's my initial impression.
 My bill is about $6/month.
 Here's a recent bill:

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/wasabisamplebill.png" alt="Sample Wasabi bill" />

 It literally is about 80% cheaper than AWS S3 storage, which aligns with Wasabi's promises.
+(More on that later.)

 ## Limitations with Wasabi